JosefSo/virus-tracker/README.md

-#Virus-Tracker - Virus Tracker in Java
+##Virus-Tracker - Virus Tracker in Java

-This project counts how much people are get virus about the world.
+This program counts how much people are get virus about the world.
 App tracks cases of one popular in our days virus, based on data provided by John Hopkins University.
 As part of implementing, I've been implemented classes:
 <br>